alishachugani/CIM540/midterm/README.md

 Title: Seven New Wonders
 Explanation:
-I am making this project with the purpose of creating a fun interactive game that will not only entertain individuals but will also teach them about the location and history of the 7 new wonders of the world.
+I am making this project with the purpose of creating an educational map that will not only entertain individuals but will also teach them about the location and history of the 7 new wonders of the world.
 This project is targeted for anyone with an interest on traveling and learning about different cultures.

-seven new wonders:
+Seven New Wonders:
 The Great Wall of China (China)
 Taj Mahal  (India)
 Christ the Redeemer Statue (Brazil)
 Machu Picchu (Peru)
 Chichen Itza (Yucatan Peninsula, Mexico)
 The Roman Colosseum (Rome)
 Petra (Jordan)